Providing mobile wallpapers to your Instagram followers is a great way to say thank you, while boosting positive sentiment and brand awareness.

 How to easily create phone wallpapers for your brand

-1. First, go to the Canva website.
+1. First, go to the Adobe Spark website.
 If you don’t already have an account, it’s quick and easy to sign up either with your email or Facebook account.

 3. Start adding elements to the blank template.

-6. Once you have your background color, it’s time to add other elements.
+5. Once you have your background color, it’s time to add other elements.
 You can add writing (e.g.., for an inspirational quote), shapes, and other images.
-Canva has tons of free elements like grids, shapes, lines, photos, icons, gradients, and charts.
+Adobe Spark has tons of free assets like brushes, illustrations, frames, textures, overlays, and other creative design elements.

-7. Once you’re happy with how your phone wallpaper looks, click on the “Download” button.
+6. Once you’re happy with how your phone wallpaper looks, click on the Download button in the top right corner.

 Manage your Instagram presence alongside your other social channels and save time using Hootsuite.
 From a single dashboard you can schedule and publish posts, engage the audience, and measure performance.
 Try it free today.